kbeavers/alphafold3-config/README.md

 # alphafold3-config
-Configuration files and setup instructions for running AlphaFold 3 on TACC systems
+Configuration files for running AlphaFold3 on TACC systems